glcapps/ContextInterfaceApplications/README.md

 	46. Tool Execution Surfaces: APIs, SQL, Scripts, and Components

 	Tool execution spans APIs, SQL, scripts, components, and local or remote services.
 Define contracts (inputs, outputs, side effects, failure modes), validate inputs, scope availability per step, and isolate execution where needed.
 Enforce idempotency, timeouts, permissions, retries, and audit logs.
 Surface results, errors, metadata, and resulting state changes as structured nodes for subsequent steps.
 Tools are execution surfaces inside the interface, not free-form escapes from it.
 A well-formed tool narrows choices, makes side effects legible, and returns state in a form the next step can safely consume.
+Tool results that are part of the current interface surface should be projected directly into the context window, not left only in external logs or hidden transport payloads.

 ## Forward Outlook
 	47. Standardizing Context Interfaces